Find Nursing Colleges

 Find Schools Near

-Position Description Diagnose and treat acute, episodic, or chronic illness, independently or as part of a healthcare team.
+Nurse Practitioner (NP) Example Diagnose and treat acute, episodic, or chronic illness, independently or as part of a healthcare team.
 May focus on health promotion and disease prevention.
 May order, perform, or interpret diagnostic tests such as lab work and x rays.
 May prescribe medication.
 Must be registered nurses who have specialized graduate education.

 • Consult with, or refer patients to, appropriate specialists when conditions exceed the scope of practice or expertise.

-What a Nurse Practitioner (NP) Should Know
+Nurse Practitioner (NP) Needed Skills

 These are the skills Nurse Practitioners say are the most useful in their careers: